jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Here's how it worked.

 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
 Because they're (understandably) frazzled, they often don't.
-Adjusters have to search for each other—literally calling around or hoping someone calls you.
+As a result, adjusters have to search for each other—literally calling around or hoping someone calls you.
 Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING-DING.

 Like Uber uses online maps, my app let adjusters post an accident on a google map.
 Since every accident shares GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
 Its minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

 That's how simple it is to foster mass-collaboration and save hundreds of millions of dollars and millions of hours of productivity.
 That's how much the Internet Age is already here.
-Still, the Matrix of the Industrial Age dark majic keeps it from people's eyes.

-To wake workers up, all I had to do was show my app's majic, and they instantly smiled.
+When adjusters used the app, it's majic made them instantly smile.

 The best part was something that Frederick Douglass would love; learning about ourselves.
-With digital collaboration, we start getting better information on our economy than things like GDP.
+With digital collaboration, we start getting better information on our economy.

 For example, with my small little app, for the first time, we'd have a database of the exact location and causes of car crashes.
 After that, we could cross-reference with weather, traffic, demographics, and many other databases.

 We'd finally learn why car crashes happen and start to fight back.
-We wouldn't have to work such bullshit jobs, because our insurance rates would naturally go down.

 A database of crash locations and causes doesn't exist today.
 Government regulators and insurance company managers don't care about it.
 Ironic because extras tell themselves "they" do care.
 So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.